 Children today are the first generation predicted to live shorter lives than their parents, mostly due to obesity and its complications, West said.

-And carbonated drinks, those West labels "liquid candy," become a "big diet villain" by leeching away the body's calcium, increasing the risk of osteoporosis.
+ill West is convinced that mothers And carbonated drinks, those West labels "liquid candy," become a "big diet villain" by leeching away the body's calcium, increasing the risk of osteoporosis.